 These cunning tactics succeeded.
-The French troops of D'Aubry were suddenly abandoned by their dusky allies, who foresook them to a man, almost, and left the white troops to face alone the attack of a strong force of Johnson's army.
-This attack upon the relieving force was on the 24th of July in the woods south of La Belle Famille.
+The French troops of D'Aubry were suddenly abandoned by their dusky allies, who foresook them almost to a man, and left the white troops to face alone the attack of a strong force of Johnson's army.
+This attack upon the relieving force was on July 24, in the woods south of La Belle Famille.
 The French were attacked with vigor and speedily overpowered.
 Both of the commanders, D'Aubry and Ligneris, were wounded, and with their whole force surrendered to the English.